ballerina-platform/ballerina-dev-website/spec/graphql/spec.md

 ###### Example: Accessing the Context from an Object

 The following example shows how to access the context from an Object.
-When a Ballerina service type is used as an `Object` type in GraphQL, the resource functions in the service can also access the context when needed.
+When a Ballerina service type is used as an `Object` type in GraphQL, the resource methods in the service can also access the context when needed.

 ```ballerina
 service on new graphql:Listener(4000) {